 Of course if you cannot find a local group in your area there is one further option....start your own.

 Do you know people who share your interest?
-Would the local church or community centre hire you a room?
-Could a few of you club in together to cover the rent and insurance, or could you fund raise to get the money you need?
+Would the local church or community centre rent you a room?
+Could a few of you club together to cover the rent and insurance, or could you fund raise to get the money you need?
 The ‘meetup' website above lists details of people looking for groups in their area.
 If there's enough of you why not all work together to get a group set up.
-Most websites (including The Sewing Directory) will list the details of your group for free.
+The Sewing Directory will list the details of your group for free - join here.
 If you get in touch with the local press they may cover it in the local paper.
 Or an advert in the post office might catch people's eyes.

 Find out more about setting up a sewing group here.